orchestra-hq/orchestra-snowflake-app/app/README.md

 1. Fetch the latest data from the Orchestra API
 2. Transform the data to match the table schema
+3. Use MERGE operations to handle existing records:
-3. Insert the data into the corresponding table
+   - **New records**: Inserted into the table
+   - **Existing records**: Updated with latest data from the API
-4. Return a success message with the number of records loaded
+4. Return a success message with the number of records processed

+**Note**: These procedures are idempotent - you can run them multiple times safely without creating duplicates or errors.

 ### Extract Specific Fields